fantasy-thrill/anime-website/README.md

 # anime
 My personal anime website

 This project is for demonstrative purposes only.
 All images, articles, and links are courtesy of Crunchyroll.
-I do not own any rights.
+I do <em>not</em> own any rights.